astsu777/surf/README.md

 * User-Agent has been set to mimic mainstream Web browser
 * Site specific custom style sheets (requires configuration in *config.def.h* and a CSS file in *$HOME/.config/surf/styles*)
 * Support for the *XDG_BASE_DIRECTORY* standard: files for scripting or stylesheets will be located at *$XDG_CONFIG_HOME/surf*
+* Support for dark mode if the Website has a dark mode configured

 # Dependencies
 The following packages are necessary in order to run this build of Surf properly: